harness/developer-hub/docs/internal-developer-portal/flows/dynamic-picker.md

 ### Parsing API Response using filters

-Let's look at some of the different types of API responses and how to create a picker based on that using the `arraySelector`, `valueSelector` and `labelSelector` filters.
+Let's look at some different types of API responses and how to create a picker based on that using the `arraySelector`, `valueSelector` and `labelSelector` filters.

 #### Case 1: The response is an array